latticexyz/mud/guides/game_development/animations_from_system_calls.md

----
-order: 100
----

-# Animations in Response to System Calls
+# Animations from system calls

 As you develop your game you may hit the point when you want to add animations in response to specific events.
-This is difficult when the only information we receive from system execution is Component updates.
+This is difficult when the only information we receive from system execution is component updates.
 We know **what** happened, but not **why**.

-The solution to this is System Call Streams.
-System Call Streams chunk together all of the Component updates that occur during a specific system call and allow you to react to them.
+The solution to this is system call streams.
+System call streams chunk together all of the component updates that occur during a specific system call and allow you to react to them.

-In this guide we will go into why System Call Streams are needed, a small example where they are helpful, and some sample code to start you off.
+In this guide we will go into why system call streams are needed, a small example where they are helpful, and some sample code to start you off.

-## Example: Animating a Combat System
+## Example: Animating a combat system

 Let's say we are making a simple game where I control a character that attacks monsters with their sword.
 We have a `CombatSystem` that receives two arguments: `(uint256 playerEntity, uint256 targetEntity)`.
 We have a `HealthComponent` which stores a `uint32` representation of the entity's current health.
 We also have a `StrengthComponent` which stores a `uint32` representation of the entity's power in combat.